facebook/react/packages/react-reconciler/README.md

 If you returned `true` from `shouldSetTextContent` for the previous props, but returned `false` from `shouldSetTextContent` for the next props, React will call this method so that you can clear the text content you were managing manually.
 For example, in the DOM you could set `node.textContent = ''`.

-This method is not called if you never return `true` from `shouldSetTextContent`.
+If you never return `true` from `shouldSetTextContent`, you can leave it empty.

 #### `commitTextUpdate(textInstance, prevText, nextText)`